mehwisha01/Design-Portfolio/content/posts/PackOwnBox/index.md

 ### Problem Statement

 In 2016, it cost New York City \$18 per ton more to collect and process recyclables.
-Yet, companies are still delivering packages in bigger than product's size adding additonal waste.
+Yet, companies are still delivering packages in bigger than product's size boxes adding additonal waste.
 In 2020, we want consumer to have sustainable delivery options.

 ### Description